-I Am Athlete Inks Content Deal with SiriusXM
+I Am Athlete inks content deal with SiriusXM

 SXM Media holds exclusive ad sales rights for I Am Athlete's audio podcasts

-NEW YORK, April 25, 2022 /PRNewswire/ -- SiriusXM and I Am Athlete, the athlete-led media network founded by former NFL All-Pro receiver Brandon Marshall, announced today they have joined forces in a new expansive content deal that includes a live nightly radio show and other game-changing projects.
+TORONTO, April 25, 2022 /CNW/ - SiriusXM and I Am Athlete, the athlete-led media network founded by former NFL All-Pro receiver Brandon Marshall, announced today they have joined forces in a new expansive content deal that includes a live nightly radio show and other game-changing projects.

 The new agreement will expand the already popular I Am Athlete platform by delivering new innovative programming to more fans who want an authentic "locker room" perspective on sports and pop culture directly from those who played the game.